CPScript/CPScript/README.md

 **About me**:

- * 17
  * I specialize.
  * Interested in machine learning, Malware analisis, Hacking, GPU programming, kernel devlopment, Boot-secter devlopment, firmware devlopment, High level, mid level, and low level programming, graphical design, taking apart; modding, and putting back together tech.
 Destroying chromebooks
- * I've been working extensively with Assembly, Batch, Python, javascript, node, and java.
-Mainly have been busy with personal projects and a Minecraft server
- * My repositorys are like drawings...
-They are as simple as scribbles on paper leading to seemingless sketches, but when complete they are perfect peices of art.
-Just like the story of life.

-**Quotes**:
- * Love is a whispered promise in darkness, the gentle touch that soothes the scars we never show, and the quiet strength that holds us together when the world outside is falling apart.
-It's the accumulation of every laugh, every tear, and every moment we've shared with the ones who make our hearts beat.
-And yet, it's also the ache of longing, the weight of memories, and the bittersweet knowledge that our time together is limited.
-Love is the beauty and the brutality, the joy and the sorrow, the forever and the fleeting – all intertwined, all inseparable, and all worth fighting for.

 <div align="center">
   <img src="divider2.png" alt="divider"/>